vishalmali06/devTinder/homework.md

 - Diffrerence between Object and JSON ?
 - Add the express.json middleware to your app
-- Make your signup API dynamic to recive data from the end user
+- Make your signup API dynamic to recive data from the end user\
 - User.findOne with duplicate email ids, which object returned
 - API - Get user by email
 - API - Feed API - GET /feed - get all the users from the databse
+- API - Get user by ID
+- Create a delete User API
+- Difference between PATCH and PUT
+- API - Update a User
+- Explore the Mongoose Documentation for Model methods
+- What are options in a Model.findOneAndUpdate method, explore more about it
+- API - Update the user API with emailId